rkatanic/radivojekatanic/__projects/color-scale.md

   ]
 ---

-### Color Scale
+### Info

-Color Scale is tool made for generating color palette with 10 shades with balanced brightness steps between each shade.\
+When building different web interfaces I often time struggle to find the right color palette.
+One thing I learned over time is that maintaining consistency in color choices is essential for building visually appealing user interfaces.

-It's based on HSL (hue, saturation, brightness) color specification, but also feature Hex color values.
+Presence of this app is a response to the demand and struggle of myself with seeking a practical and efficient way of working with color variations.

-Application includes options to manipulate with HSL values of whole palette, with same options being present for each shade separately.\
+This tool is mostly based on HSL color specification, but also features HEX color values.
-It also has output window where color values are present in both HSL and Hex color specification as well as different predefined outputs for json, css and scss file.\
+I find HSL approach much more readable and intuinitive to work with as of its straightforward color interpretation.

-On every initial page load application generates new color palette.
+On every initial page load app generates new color palette.

-It also features Hex to HSL converter and vice versa.
+It also features HEX to HSL converter and vice versa.

 ### Todos